Drift it is….

 Churchillian Drift is just the ticket.
-I have been looking for a term to describe the numerous potted, inaccurate Churchill quotes: “A lie gets halfway around the world before the truth puts its trousers on” is big right now on Twitter.
-Also: “Success is not final, failure is not fatal: it is the courage to continue that counts.”
+I have been looking for a term to describe the numerous potted, inaccurate Churchill quotes.
+“A lie gets halfway around the world before the truth puts its trousers on.”
+That is big right now on Twitter.
+“Success is not final, failure is not fatal: it is the courage to continue that counts.”
 Everybody uses that one repeatedly.

 “If you’e going through hell, keep going.”
 No one knows who said that, but it wasn’t Churchill.
-Then there is: “If I were your husband, I’d drink it,” Churchill’s alleged retort to Lady Astor’s threat to poison his coffee, which was most likely uttered by his friend F.E.
+Then there is: “If I were your husband, I’d drink it.”
+That is Churchill’s alleged retort to Lady Astor’s threat to poison his coffee.
+Most likely, it was uttered by his friend F.E.
 Smith, Lord Birkenhead.

 Professor Manfred Weidhorn puts us onto Churchillian Drift.
 This is explained by James Geary, a “gnomologist” (quote mavens get to wear this impressive title) who shares Dr. Weidhorn’s vice of collecting aphorisms:

 Churchillian Drift was devised by British gnomologist Nigel Rees: “I coined the term to describe the process whereby the originator of a quotation is elbowed to one side and replaced by someone more famous.
 So to Churchill or Napoleon would be ascribed what, actually, a lesser-known political figure said.
 The process occurs in all fields.

-Churchillian Drift bobs up among some of the biggest names in the aphorism business, not just Churchill and Napoleon but Einstein (Not everything that counts can be counted); Gandhi (Be the change you wish to see in the world.)
+Churchillian Drift bobs up among some of the biggest names in the aphorism business.
+Not just Churchill and Napoleon.
+Albert Einstein is popular.
+(Not everything that counts can be counted.)
+So is Mahatma Gandhi (Be the change you wish to see in the world.)
 And of course Honest Abe gets his share. (“A house divided against itself cannot stand” was quoted by Lincoln from the Bible.)

 “Which is also why they might feel occasionally justified in purloining an orphan phrase to make it their own.
 After all, Franklin may or may not have originated the aphorism, ‘Neither a borrower nor a lender be.’
 But he never said anything against being a plagiarist….”